-- x.
-Master Calendar of Events - A master calendar of events is managed through Mrs. Cassimiro's office.
-All dates should be emailed to Mrs. Cassimiro and copied to the administrative team for approval.
-The calendar will viewable online. - y.
-Staff/Student Injury Anytime anyone is injured, the office should be notified, as well as the nurse.
+- Master Calendar of Events A master calendar of events is managed by Ms. Spaights.
+All dates should be emailed to Ms. Spaights and copied to the administrative team for approval.
+The calendar will be viewable online. - Staff/Student Injury Anytime anyone is injured, the office should be notified, as well as the nurse.
 Do not move the injured person if the injury seems severe.
 Accident Report Forms are available in the Nurse's Office and should be completed as promptly as possible.
 It is better to err on the side of caution instead of getting a phone call from a parent.
 Contact the nurse if you have any doubt!
-Please refer to Report in the Staff Policy Section. - z.
-Student Handbook It is your responsibility to become familiar with the information in the Student Handbook.
-Classroom practices should follow the information contained in the handbook. - aa.
-Suspensions Although rare, students may be suspended from school with approval from the principal.
+Please refer to the

+Report in the Staff Policy Section.

+- Student Handbook It is your responsibility to become familiar with the information in the Student Handbook.
+Classroom practices should follow the information contained in the handbook. - Suspensions Although rare, students may be suspended from school with approval from the principal.
 If this is the case, teachers are required to gather all assignments that the student is required to take and submit them to the school office.
 Students will be required to complete all assignments for a grade.
-Certain assignments will have to be modified due to the change in the student's environment. - bb.
-Technology It is your responsibility to review and follow district guidelines set forth in the district technology agreement.

-cc.
-Textbooks - Teachers will be furnished enough copies of textbooks lists for each class so that an accurate record of books checked out can be kept.
+Certain assignments will have to be modified due to the change in the student's environment. - Technology It is your responsibility to review and follow district guidelines set forth in the district technology agreement. - Textbooks Teachers will furnish enough copies of textbooks lists for each class so that an accurate record of books checked out can be kept.
 Names of students, numbers and condition of books are to be noted on these lists.
 Please use these correctly.